mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Not sure.
 But the answer to all our problems is to make a database of results.
 We need to make the parameters and results easily accessible to analysis tools.

-# TEMPFIX/AVOIDED: ipython doesn't work on furiosa
+# AVOID.
+Problem: ipython doesn't work on furiosa

-It throws some sort of
+It throws some sort of shutil_import error
 Oscar doesn't know why.
 Installed local ipython with pip --user flag.
 Now I'm using python3 and I can use the system-provided version.

+But ipython STILL doesn't work for a NEW REASON.
+When I try to import skimage.io it immediately shuts down and complains about X window stuff.

 # SOLVED: PyOpenCL doesn't install with pip3 on my local machine